battlecode/battlecode-scaffold-2017/README.md

 - On every system you will need to set the `JAVA_HOME` environment variable to point to the installation path of your JDK.

-- Navigate to the root directory of the project, and run `gradle unpackClient`.
+- Navigate to the root directory of the project, and run `gradle build`.
+This will run tests, to verify that everything is working.

 - You're good to go.
 Run `gradle -q tasks` to see the other Gradle build tasks available.
 You shouldn't need to use any tasks outside of the "battlecode" group.